 Aside from food, what else will be on this blog?

-Sports and fitness related with focus on running and participation in various races (road, trail and ultra distances – check out the ‘ever-growing’ accomplishments here as well as plenty of racing adventure you can be inspired to such as running up to an active volcano crater in Indonesia, completed twice in Hajar 100km, a tough trail race in the United Arab Emirate and came third women in 50km Runners Wild trail race in Borneo.
+Sports and fitness related with focus on running and participation in various races (road, trail and ultra distances – check out the ‘ever-growing’ accomplishments on Races page as well as plenty of racing adventure you can be inspired to such as running up to an active volcano crater in Indonesia, completed twice in Hajar 100km a tough trail race in the United Arab Emirate and came third women in 50km Runners Wild trail race in Borneo.
 Central to this is blog is about travel, wellness, and lifestyle in general.
 Recommendations, tips, product and gears review including interviews with inspiring individuals are other coverage areas.